 7. Does your visitor management software also help you manage your premises?
 Is it integrated with access control?

 An intelligent VMS not only handles thousands of visitors.
 It manages materials or, say, vehicles and is well integrated with access control such as boom barriers, turnstile, flap barriers.

 It's a complete solution.

 8. What happens to the massive data generated at the entry and exit points?

-The smart systems keep them secure and present the data to you in a usable format for further decision-making and security strategies.
+The smart systems keep the data secure and present them to you in a usable format for informed decision-making and security strategies.
 Whenever you need to.